for... I dunno yet

 A few other basin-tours may be by air---ballooning, gliding and true flight in the dense air all are easier than on Earth.
 Most tours, though, will have to be by caravan... or railroad if the Inversians have built them.
 Have they?
 I'm still firming up the topography and climate!
 Can't lay rails over cartographic uncertainty--or ice.
 Both are bad trackbeds.

 So I'm grateful for a nice safe sloop.
-Even if the climate's unearthly hot and the winds rather strong.
+Even if the climate's unearthly hot and the wind rather strong.
 Just speeds us along.

 Intro - Biology - Norway (North Atlantis) - West Siberia - East Siberia - Beringia - Nunavut - Greenlake